daxcee/sahat.github.com/_posts/2014-02-26-how-to-implement-password-reset-in-nodejs.md

 {% endhighlight %}

 **Note:** Confirm Password currently doesn't do anything.
-In a real-world scenario you would of course compare `req.body.confirm` with `req.body.password` to see if they are equal.
+In a real-world scenario you would compare `req.body.confirm` with `req.body.password` to see if they are equal.
 Take a look at [express-validator](https://github.com/ctavan/express-validator) if you are interested in learning more about data validation.

-This is how our `/signup` page would look like, if you followed along:
+This is how our `/signup` page would look like, if you followed along the tutorial:

 <img src="/images/blog/password-reset-3.png">